Democratic Party of Japan

-Following the 2009 election, the DPJ became the ruling party in the House of Representatives, defeating the long-dominant Liberal Democratic Party (LDP) and gaining the largest number of seats in both the House of Representatives and the House of Councillors.
-The DPJ was ousted from government by the LDP in the 2012 general election.
-It retained 57 seats in the lower house, and still had 88 seats in the upper house.
-During its time in office, the DPJ was beset by internal conflicts and struggled to implement many of its proposed policies, an outcome described by political scientists Phillip Lipscy and Ethan Scheiner as the "paradox of political change without policy change".
+Following the 2009 election, the DPJ became the ruling party in the House of Representatives, defeating the long-dominant LDP in a landslide and gaining the largest number of seats in both the House of Representatives and the House of Councillors.
+During its time in office, the DPJ was beset by internal conflicts and struggled to implement many of its proposed policies.
 Legislative productivity under the DPJ was particularly low, falling to levels unprecedented in recent Japanese history according to some measures.
 However, the DPJ implemented a number of progressive measures during its time in office such as the provision of free public schooling through high school, increases in child-rearing subsidies, expanded unemployment insurance coverage, extended duration of a housing allowance, and stricter regulations safeguarding part-time and temporary workers.

-On 27 March 2016, the DPJ merged with the Japan Innovation Party and Vision of Reform to form the Democratic Party (Minshintō), which in turn merged with the Party of Hope to form the Democratic Party for the People.
+The DPJ lost its majority in the House of Councillors in the 2010 election.
+The party was ousted from government by the LDP in the 2012 general election.
+It retained 57 seats in the lower house, and still had 88 seats in the upper house.
+On 27 March 2016, the DPJ merged with the Japan Innovation Party and Vision of Reform to form the Democratic Party (Minshintō), which in turn merged with the Party of Hope on 7 May 2018 to form the Democratic Party For the People, while a significant number of members split to form the Constitutional Democratic Party of Japan on 3 October 2017 and on 15 September 2020.

-It is not to be confused with the now-defunct Japan Democratic Party that merged with the Liberal Party in 1955 to form the Liberal Democratic Party.
-It is also different from another Democratic Party, which was established in 1947 and dissolved in 1950.